America (band): Capitol years (1979–1985)

 America's next album, View from the Ground, released in July 1982, had the group finally score another commercial success.
 The album, recorded under the working title Two Car Garage, featured a number of songs produced by the duo themselves.
 As with Alibi (1980), Beckley and Bunnell brought in a number of high-profile musicians, including the Beach Boys' Carl Wilson, Toto's Jeff Porcaro, Christopher Cross and Dean Parks.
 Former Argent guitarist Russ Ballard, though, had the greatest effect on the group's fortunes.
 Ballard produced and played all of the instruments and sang most of the background vocals on a song he crafted especially for the band, called "You Can Do Magic".
 The song rose quickly through the pop charts and scored as high as number eight on the Billboard pop-singles chart for a number of weeks during October 1982, the band's first major success in seven years.
 Following "Magic" was the single "Right Before Your Eyes".
-Written by Ian Thomas (brother of comedian Dave Thomas of Strange Brew fame), and produced by Bobby Colomby, the single barely missed a spot in the top 40 during early 1983.
+Written by Ian Thomas (brother of comedian Dave Thomas of Strange Brew and SCTV fame), and produced by Bobby Colomby, the single barely missed a spot in the top 40 during early 1983.
+They did perform the song in season 2-episode 6 of SCTV, aired November 26, 1982.
 Although View from the Ground failed to achieve gold-rated sales, it scored as high as number 41 on the album charts, a significant improvement over the previous few releases.

 Having had success with Ballard, Beckley and Bunnell asked the former Argent performer to produce their next album, Your Move, in its entirety.
 In the end, Ballard wrote most of the songs and performed most of the instruments in addition to his production duties.
 For the most part, Beckley and Bunnell were singers on an album that Ballard had crafted for them, although they did contribute some of their own material.
 On one track, Bunnell decided to rewrite Ballard's lyrics, and the successful song "The Border" was the result.
 Set to the backing of the Royal Philharmonic Orchestra and the saxophone work of Raphael Ravenscroft, the single scored number 33 on the charts in August 1983.
 "The Border" was much more successful on the adult contemporary charts, where it scored number four (even bettering "You Can Do Magic").
 It also made number 24 on the Dutch top 40.
 A second single, Ballard's "Cast the Spirit", failed to chart.
 The album itself, released in June 1983, was reasonably successful at number 81, but something of a disappointment, when compared to its predecessor.